near/docs/docs/bos/tutorial/push-notifications.md

 ## Create a Stream in our Server

-After you subscribed the user to a notifications server, share it with us so we can start sending you notifications!
+After you subscribe the user to a notifications server, share it with us so we can start sending you notifications!

-For this, make a `post` request to our server, adding which account you want to be notified for, and an url identifying your gateway.
+For this, make a `post` request to our server, adding which account you want to be notified for, and a URL identifying your gateway.

 <CodeTabs>
     <Github fname="main.js" language="js" value="Stream"